Arihany/WinlatorWCPHub/README.md

 >
 > ### Winlator is an Android app created by [brunodev85](https://github.com/brunodev85).
 >
 > It runs Windows software inside a glibc-based environment built around Wine and Box64.
-It follows a conservative, tightly integrated design that favors stability and predictable performance over aggressive experimentation.
+It follows a conservative, tightly integrated design that favors stability, predictable performance, and good behavior on low-end devices over aggressive experimentation.
 >
 > ---
 >